dchou1618/MAWILab-Feature-Selection/README.md

 # MAWILabProbing-Causality
 Inspection of causal structures among features in probing dataset - source from MAWILab
   - from https://github.com/gubertoli/ProbingDataset
-  - looking to PC Graph Algorithm for preliminary causal structure analysis
   - cannot find true causality unless no relevant unmeasured confounders
   -  A few things to note about feature importance changes when introducing randomly generated columns into the data